Are you ready to learn a trade surrounded by the sight and smell of freshly sawn timber?

 |Indicative Fees||No tuition fees (TTAF funded) for domestic students View full fees information|

 To see the information for international students change your location using the button at the top right of the screen.

-Solid wood manufacturing operator with limited supervision within the solid wood manufacturing industry, including roles in:
+Solid wood manufacturing operator with limited supervision within the solid wood manufacturing industry, including roles in timber machining and sawdoctoring.